XzerozZ/Cloud-Kun-weather-reporter-Prototype/README.md

 - User-friendly graphical user interface (GUI) using Tkinter.
 - Fetches weather data from the Weatherstack API.
 - Displays temperature in Celsius, wind speed in km/h, UV index, and weather description.
-- Shows observation time and location for the weather data.
+- Shows observation time and country for the weather data.

 ## Prerequisites